iAmAndrewCarroll/reading-notes/class1.2.md

 upon review.
 This really helps with review and error checks.
 - *Themes:* Themes allow you to change the color display of the text editor.
 This can help reduce eyestrain and make the work environment feel a bit more comfortable and cozy.
+- *Extensions:* Allows you to add functionality and power within the text editor environment as your skills and condfidence grow!

 ### Great!
 That is really healpful...but don't I already have Notepad or Text Editor?!
 The simple answer is...**Of Course!**  On a *Windows* device you will have *Notepad* and on *Mac OS*